-The Nutritive Dehydration Center (NDC) is a high-impact, local food systems project that drives significant change for farm business stability by increasing reliable market for organic local food.
+The Nutritive Dehydration Center (NDC) is a high-impact, local food system project that drives significant change for farm business stability by increasing reliable market for organic local food.

 NDCs dehydrate organic fruits and vegetables into highly nutritive, delicious and attractive flakes and powders that are sold in health food stores as organic baby food and other dehydrated food products, and wholesaled as ingredients to food manufacturers and organic flavor and ingredient buyers nationally and internationally.

 Profitable Engines for the Local Organic Food Economy